ral-facilities/object-storage-api/README.md

 #### Using `docker-compose.yml`

 The easiest way to run the application with Docker for local development is using the `docker-compose.yml` file.
-It is configured to spin up a MongoDB instance that can be accessed at `localhost:27018` using `root` as the username and `example` as the password.
-It also starts the application in a reload mode using the `Dockerfile`.
+It is configured to start

+- A MongoDB instance that can be accessed at `localhost:27018` using `root` as the username and `example` as the password
+- A MinIO instance at `localhost:9000` with a console that can be accessed at `localhost:9001` using `root` as the username and `example_password` as the password
+- The application in a reload mode using the `Dockerfile`.

 1. Build and start the Docker containers: